Lumavate-Team/documentation/PROPERTIES.rst

 Numeric
 ^^^^^^^

  Numeric allows studio user to enter numeric values.
-Numeric properties can be represented as a decimal and a min and max range can be set.
+Numeric properties accept decimals as input.
+A min and max range can be set.

  .. code-block:: javascript